twitter/finatra/http/README.md

 ## Basics

 #### From the [slf4j](http://www.slf4j.org/manual.html) documentation:
->"The Simple Logging Facade for Java serves as a simple facade or abstraction for various logging frameworks, such as java.util.logging, logback and log4j.
+>"The Simple Logging Facade for Java serves as a simple facade or abstraction for various logging frameworks, such as java.util.logging, Logback and log4j.
 SLF4J allows the end-user to plug in the desired logging framework at deployment time."

 Note that slf4j is an interface that requires an actual logging implementation.
 If you are familiar with [Log4j](http://en.wikipedia.org/wiki/Log4j), this concept will be familiar as it separates the logging api interface from implementation allowing you to pick an appropriate implementation.